 Simple Toddler Easter Activities To Promote Speech & Language Development

 *This article may contain affiliate links.
 Learn more about them here*

 Target common Easter vocabulary such as: bunny, basket, egg, grass, sun, hop, jump, hide, look for/find,etc.

 If you are Religious you can focus on some religion specific Easter words.

-Remember to choose words that won’t be too hard for your child to try to say on his own and that he has the opportunity to hear many times.
+Remember to choose words that won’t be too hard for your child to try to say on their own and that they have the opportunity to hear these words many times.

 It’s also good to focus on functional words that will help with communication and in turn reduce frustration and tantrums.

 Go For A Pretend Easter Egg Hunt